pitt-crc/quota_notifier/docs/source/overview/configuration.rst

 Application settings are configurable via a settings file at ``/etc/notifier/settings.json``.
 If this file does not exist, the application will run using the default settings.
-A full list of available settings and their defaults is provided below:
+A full list of available settings and their defaults is provided below.

 .. important:: The top level ``file_systems`` field is a nested field and entries